 The Company evaluates acquisitions of assets and related liabilities and other similar transactions to assess whether or not the transaction should be accounted for as a business combination or asset acquisition by first applying a screen to determine if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets.
-If the screen is met, the transaction is accounted for as an asset acquisition.
-If the screen is not met, further determination is required as to whether or not the Company has acquired inputs and processes that have the ability to create outputs which would meet the requirements of a business.
+If the screen is met, the transaction is accounted for as an asset acquired inputs and processes that have the ability to create outputs which would meet the requirements of a business.